 The following national Web sites provide background material on SLD determination via IDEA 2004 and offer information on some of the key issues, such as the difference between 504 plans and IDEA, and disproportionate identification of sub-groups.

-Note: Refer to California Department of Education Special Education’s Laws, Regulations, & Policies Web site for the most recent state level information.
+Note: Refer to California Department of Education Special Education’s Services & Resources Web page for the most recent state level publication on determining specific learning disabilities eligibility using Response to Instruction and Intervention (RtI2).

 - Disproportionate Representation: An Annotated Bibliography